Talent0727/jquery-idle-timeout/README.markdown

 ## Changes

 * Added an onSuccess callback
-* Changed the keepAliveUrl to return json.
+* Changed the keepAliveUrl to return json
+* Exposed many of the private timer methods
+* Now checks your server session to find out when the last in-browser activity was; good if your users open multiple tabs.

 Example Setup: